 And to know that we start our penetration testing.
 So, first, we will now scan with nmap, we will apply an aggressive scan as it gives detailed information and is fast.
 The command is :

 As you can see /config.php: PHP Config file may contain database IDs and password is the file that has username and passwords.
-Now that we know the file name we can use curl command to find out the data of the file.
+Moreover, login.php for admin login page is found.

-And the highlighted part into he above image is our result and has the information about username and passwords.
+And the highlighted part of the above image is our result and has the information about username and passwords.
 But note that the information is in base64 code which we will have to decode in order to read it.
 In order to decode copy the base 64 text and follow below syntax.

 So, the username is root and password is H4u%QJ_H99.